SAP/ai-sdk-js/STYLEGUIDE.md

 # Style Guide

-The SAP Cloud SDK for AI follow the style guide from the SAP Cloud SDK for JavaScript.
+The SAP Cloud SDK for AI follows the style guide from the SAP Cloud SDK for JavaScript.

 ## Code